JClementeJimenez/llm_search_engine/02_open_source/readme.md

 # Introduction to open source llm usage:

-* I'm going to do it in a detached way, without a proper gpu since i cannot connect to google collab and i dont want to use aturn cloud or vm's in gcp
+* I'm going to do it in a detached way, without a proper gpu since i cannot connect to google collab and i dont want to use saturn cloud or vm's in gcp

 ## HUGGING FACE AND GOOGLE FLAN